ymtszw/hiden/README.md

 ## bashrc

-Useful settings for Bash, includes many aliases.
+Settings for Bash, includes many aliases.
 Source it from `.bashrc` like this:

 ```
 source ~/dotfile/bashrc